#35 Jim Boeheim

 Boeheim would become the third coach to ever win 900 games on December 17th, 2012, when Syracuse beat Detroit 72-68 at the Carrier Dome.

-Syracuse was found guilty of NCAA infractions in the winder of 2015 after a ten year investigation by the NCAA.
+Syracuse was found guilty of NCAA infractions in the winter of 2015 after a ten year investigation by the NCAA.
 Though the NCAA acknowledged that Boeheim likely did not know of the violations, he was stripped of 101 victories, and initially suspended for the first nine ACC games of the 2015-2016 season.
 Boeheim would appeal this decision, and after several months, with two days notice, the NCAA moved his suspension forward to the nine games from December 5, 2015 (Georgetown) through January 5, 2016 (Clemson).
 Mike Hopkins would assume the head coaching duties during that time frame.

 Boeheim would earn his 1000th win against Virginia on February 4th, 2017 when the Orange upset #9 Virginia 66-62 at the Carrier Dome.
 He was added to the Syracuse Ring of Honor alongside Pearl Washington in December 2022.